Tasks

 Prerequisites:

-The merge requests are now visible on the right sidebar, in the Development section.
+The merge requests are now visible in the main body, in the Development section.

 You must use the exact closing pattern to add the merge request to the task.
 Other text will not work.